moonbit-community/pandas/README.md

 If you have questions, feel free to open an issue in the repository.
 For other inquiries, contact me via email: [2421342308a@gmail.com].

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache-2.0 License.
 See the LICENSE file for details.